Helpful pointers for smaller enterprises starting with minimal assistance.

 The New Zealand Safety System closely follows that of Australia, so work undertaken by the various states' WorkSafe can be extremely useful.
 Please note the terminology may differ and legal requirements stated there do not necessarily reflect those Statutes embedded in New Zealand Law.
 For generic templates and SOPs (SWP in Tasmania) I recommend visiting as well as their Safe Work Procedures.

-CSS is concerned with ensuring the company is safe.
+CSafety is concerned with ensuring the company as well as its workers are safe.
 Our systems are tools used to integrate safe work practices, that means minimal expenditure on the paper - maximum assistance with someone on the ground.

 CSafety will be there to help see safety.